-Clients are served in an outpatient community mental health setting; in four different on-site, non-public, school-based milieu settings; in two day-treatment programs; and in residential treatment.
+Clients are served in an outpatient community mental health setting; in nine different on-site, non-public, school-based milieu settings; in two day-treatment programs; and in residential treatment.

 Clinical supervision focuses on case conceptualization, treatment planning, treatment interventions, and the treatment process, including the nature of the therapeutic relationship and the ability of the therapist to use the self as a therapeutic tool.
 Supervisors also focus on uncovering the many layers of meaning in a therapeutic encounter, on identifying transference/countertransference, and on learning how to turn countertransference experiences into techniques.
 EBPs such as behavioral and cognitive-behavioral techniques are utilized regularly, as are art and play therapy techniques.
 A multidisciplinary treatment team approach is a crucial component of our orientation and our training.

-The Help Group's staff mirrors the rich cultural diversity of Los Angeles, and we pride ourselves on our ability to meet the needs of families from diverse ethnic, religious, and linguistic backgrounds.
-Interns who are bilingual in Spanish or Armenian will be supervised by a Psychologist who speaks those languages.
+The Help Group's staff mirrors the rich cultural diversity of Los Angeles, and we pride ourselves on our ability to meet the needs of families from diverse ethnic, religious, social-economic and linguistic backgrounds.
 Interns attend a monthly Cultural Complexity Seminar with training staff, and intertwine the topic of culture into all their roles.

 The Help Group's Doctoral Internship Program is accredited by the Commission on Accreditation of the American Psychological Association.
 Questions related to the program's accredited status should be directed to the Commission on Accreditation.